evadnoob/rustoleum/README.md

 * masterless.
 All agents are capabable of being a leader.

 * templates for builds deploys based on common scenarios sbt, maven, cargo, npm etc.
+** do build in docker container
+** run build in ec2 instance or other cloud provider

 * event oriented - use an event bus to communicate build events, failures, starts, re-starts, custom messages, lifecycle events.